 To get that all-important pre-authorization, you’ll need to provide the right documentation.
 Your insurance company wants to see proof that your dental implant is medically necessary.
 This usually involves gathering your medical history and a referral from your dentist that clearly explains why the implant is the best solution for your oral health.
 For example, the paperwork might show how an implant will prevent bone loss or stabilize adjacent teeth after you’ve lost a single tooth.
 Having all your documents organized and ready to go will make the approval process much smoother.

-Understanding Your Annual Maximum
+How Your Annual Maximum Affects Your Coverage

 Nearly every dental insurance plan has an “annual maximum”—the absolute most it will pay for your dental care in a single year.
 These maximums typically range from $1,000 to $2,500 and haven’t changed much in decades.
 Since the cost of a dental implant can easily exceed this amount, your annual maximum can run out quickly.
 If your treatment plan involves multiple steps that span across calendar years, you may be able to use your benefits from both years.
 It’s important to know your plan’s maximum and its renewal date so you and your dental office can strategize the timing of your treatment.